Dear Traveler, do you think you’ve got what it takes to take a bodhisattva vow?

 Do you think that little bit of patience and compassion you’ve cultivated is enough to prevent you from getting sucked into the vortex of drama and reactivity?

-Just what the hell is a Bodhisattva, you ask, and why in the multiverse would anyone want to be one?
+Just what the hell is a Bodhisattva vow, you ask, and why in the multiverse would anyone want to take one?

 Literally, bodhisattva means “awakened being” (bodhi= awake, sat= being).
 But what does that mean?
 Awakened to what?

 A bodhisattva vow then is a serious promise you make in the pursuit of this ideal.

 There are four vows that bodhisattvas take that can help situate you as to what exactly this entails.
 If you reflect on them, you can perhaps get an idea about what it means to see reality as it is.
 To do so is a humbling, but inspiring exercise.

 I vow to liberate them